alphagov/government-service-design-manual/service-manual/phases/discovery.md

 ---

 {:.intro}
-What are your [users needs](/service-manual/users/user-needs.html)?
+What are the [needs of your users](/service-manual/users/user-needs.html)?
 What services currently meet those?
 How are they [performing](/service-manual/performance.html)?
 What technological or policy related constraints might there be?

 Before you start building a service you need to build up a picture of what the context for that service is.
-That means lots of [user research](/service-manual/users/introduction-to-user-research.html), close analysis of policies and laws, and workshops and interviews which establish the business requirements of your service.
+That means lots of [user research](/service-manual/users/introduction-to-user-research.html), close analysis of policies, laws and business needs, and workshops and interviews which establish the criteria for success of your service.

 ## Objectives